chenxianhong/PUSTDNN-xvector/README.md

     ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster2layer is x-vector with PUSTDNN and phoneme classification.
 The first two TDNN layers are replaced with PUSTDNN layers.
     ModelL2LossWithoutDropoutLReluAttentionPhonemeClusterPequal has the same structure as ModelL2LossWithoutDropoutLReluAttentionPhonemeCluster.
     The only difference is in the phoneme unit probability.
 The probabilities of all frames belonging to all phoneme units are set to be the same.
+	ModelL2LossWithoutDropoutLReluAttentionPhonemeMultitask is the multitask model.
+	ModelL2LossWithoutDropoutLReluAttentionPhonemeMultitaskPequal is the 'P_equal+multitask' model.
+	ModelL2LossWithoutDropoutLReluAttentionPhonemeVector is the PV model.

 ## Requirements